 Yep.
 I said science is beautiful.
 In fact, it ought to be every Christian’s favorite subject, because in the learning of science we can truly enjoy and find awe in all that God has created for us.

 But I totally get your hesitation.
 Teaching science sometimes brings with it feelings of inadequacy, fear of anti-Christian agendas, and flashbacks of 100’s of flashcards from our high school years.
-Stick with me for a few minutes and let me help you see a plan that won’t be quite so daunting.
+Stick with me for a few minutes and let me help you see a homeschool science curriculum plan that won’t be quite so daunting.

 A Complete Plan From Preschool to Graduation

 When the kids are little, reading should be your focus and science curriculum should be super laid back.
 In fact, for years our “science” class was digging into a pile of amazing books while cuddled on the couch.
 Each week I’d carefully select nonfiction books sharing all about fish, elephants, or really, anything interesting.
 And the kids loved it!